Preunicom/UART_Extension_Pack/README.md

 ### UART_Unit
 Can be configured with BAUD rate, data bits, stop bits and parity bit.
 Needs two pins (rx and tx) of the FPGA.
-BAUD has to be less or equal than half of the FPGA frequency.
+BAUD has to be less or equal than the FPGA frequency.
 **Note:** Integer divisor baud rates lead to more stable UART communication
 Data bits have to be more than 5 and all bits (stop, data and parity) have to be less or equal 15.
 Normally: